GRDimm/ML-CPP/README.md

 3. **Run the example**:
    ```
-   ./build/executable
+   ./build/bin/executable
    ```

 ## Usage

-Example usage for each module can be found in `main.cpp`.
+Example usage be found in `main.cpp`.

 ## Requirements